damian0815/InvokeAI/docs/features/IMG2IMG.md

 ![](../assets/img2img/000035.steps.gravity.png)

+and that extra noise gives the algorithm more choices when it is evaluating how to denoise any particular pixel in the image.

-Unfortunately, `img2img` is very sensitive to the step count.
+Unfortunately, it seems that `img2img` is very sensitive to the step count.
 Here's strength `0.7` with a step count of `29` (SD did 19 steps from my image):

 ![](../assets/img2img/000045.1592514025.png)